Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

 RIFF RELEVANT [Pat]: I’m always curious as to what music icons (my words, ha) do in their non-music lives: What non-music things do you enjoy doing such as hobbies, travels, etc.?

 Daren Diolosa: Man, I love taking my dog for walks, I love going on road trips and flying to see friends and family in different states.
 I’m hoping at some point…let’s say the next year or so, I can basically afford to take an RV road trip with my dog and cat across the country and back.
 Just something I really wanted to do for a long time.

 I love good food, good beer and also good whiskey.
 I enjoy any time spent with family and friends.

-Pat Riot – Daren, I have a tradition of closing my interviews with a open floor for the interviewee so anything you want to say, share, state or leave us with, this is all YOU, brother:
+RIFF RELEVANT [Pat]: Daren, I have a tradition of closing my interviews with an open floor for the interviewee so anything you want to say, share, state, or leave us with, this is all YOU, brother:

 There you all have it and I fully agree with Daren, that it does seem people are losing sight of the important things in life anymore.
 We should be trying to focus on our shared, common threads as humans, people in general, and set aside the more inconsequential BS but what do I know?

 With that said, I want to extend a hearty, gracious Thank You to Daren ‘KLANK’ Diolosa for taking the time and expending the energy to undergo my interrogation, ha!
 But seriously, Daren’s music has been a hugely impacting thing upon me for close to a quarter of a century now.
 He, and that music, helped expand my own horizons, and eventually, they both were essential to helping mold my own interest in, and enjoyment of, varied styles of differing music and it is THAT which I am thankful for.
 I hope he, his band, and the music they are doing can do the very same for you too!